martinjrobins/diffsol/book/src/primer/discrete_events.md

 In DiffSL, the `stop` tensor stores one or more event functions, while the `reset` tensor stores the post-event state.
 The `reset` tensor must have the same shape as the state tensor `u`, while the `stop` tensor can contain any number of scalar event conditions.

-When a stop condition fires, the solver will stop the integration and return control to the caller.
-The caller can then apply the reset function to update the state of the system, and then resume the integration of the ODEs.
-This allows us to model discrete events in a way that is mathematically consistent with the continuous evolution of the system, and also allows us to propagate sensitivities/adjoints through the event in a way that is consistent with the mathematical description of the system.
+When a stop condition fires, Diffsol first locates the event time accurately.
+For forward solves with `solve` or `solve_dense`, if a `reset` tensor is present then the reset is applied automatically and the integration continues.
+Manual time-stepping with `step`, staged solve APIs, and current sensitivity/adjoint workflows still expose the event to the caller so that custom event handling and derivative propagation remain explicit.

 In the next two sections, we revisit compartmental models of drug delivery and bouncing-ball dynamics and show both the procedural and declarative versions side by side.